Apurva-Nagar/cafeteria_manager/README.md

 ## Project Summary

-A dual-user portal with owner and customer accounts that allows creating menus and placing orders.
+A multi-user portal with owner, customer and billing clerk accounts, that allows creating menus and placing orders.

 ## All Features